Faculty Center for Teaching (FCT)

 EVENTS & NOTICES

-OCT/NOV 2014: Ten faculty give brown bag talks on results from mini-grants and conferences.
+2014-2015: Twenty faculty give brown bag talks on results from mini-grants and conferences.
+The FCT awarded approximately $18,000 in FIT mini-grants over the school year.

 OCT 2014: Barb Light led a brown bag seminar on best practices for peer classroom visits.